-- a proposal from the European Commission
+- A proposal from the European Commission

-- an opinion of the European Data Protection Board
+- An opinion of the European Data Protection Board

-- an approval from representatives of EU countries
+- An approval from representatives of EU countries

-- the adoption of the decision by the European Commission
+- The adoption of the decision by the European Commission

-Can a data protection officer be prosecuted?
+Can a data protection officer (DPO) be prosecuted?